1. Arrive early and get ready for the hearing to start

 Question & AnswerWhat happens at an eviction hearing?

-The Board member will usually call your case with the Board file number and the address of your rental unit, but not your name.
+The moderator will give you a docket number when you check in.
+Write this number down.
+The LTB member will usually call your case with your docket number and the address of your rental unit but not your name.

-The Board member should then ask if anyone has any “preliminary matters” that they want to bring up.
+The LTB member should then ask if anyone has any preliminary issues that they want to bring up.
 These are things that need to be dealt with before the hearing can start.
 If you, or your landlord, want the hearing to be changed to another date, this is the time to ask.

 Ask for things to be explained

-However, the Board member cannot give you legal advice or tell you how to present your case.
+The LTB member can't give you legal advice or tell you how to present your case.

-Taking notes is important because if you don’t like the decision the Board makes, you might want to get advice on reviewing or appealing the decision.
+Taking notes is important because if you don't like the decision the LTB makes, you might want to get advice on reviewing or appealing the decision.
 Sometimes it can be difficult to take notes during the hearing.
-It might be helpful to bring a friend or family member with you to take notes.
+It might be helpful to have a friend or family member with you to take notes for you.